arlonproj/arlon/README.md

 - The Arlon controller
 - Cluster management API providers: Cluster API or Crossplane
 - Custom resources (CRs) that drive the involved providers and controllers
-- Custom resource definitions (CRDs) for all of the involved CRs
+- Custom resource definitions (CRDs) for all the involved CRs

-The user is responsible for supplying the management cluster, and to have a access to a kubeconfig granting administrator permissions on the cluster.
+The user is responsible for supplying the management cluster, and to have access to a kubeconfig granting administrator permissions on the cluster.

 ## Controller